Sunday, August 20, 2023

 "A lofty goal, though."

-"Yeah, maybe goals should be it, instead of searching for truths, for it seems that people have their own 'truths" of which there are many."
+"Yeah, mabe we should reach for goals instead of searching for truths, for it seems that people have their own 'truths' of which there are many."

 "I'll drink to that."
 Ollie holds up her glass to be filled.

-"How about, instead of frustrating ourselves, such as, if we say gravity is real, somone will counter it with, 'There are places where it isn't.'
+"How about, instead of frustrating ourselves, such as, if we say gravity is real, someone will counter it with, 'There are places where it isn't, like in space.'
 If we say your dog is real, some will say, 'He is an illusion, as is all life.'"

 You must choose what feels right and then be open to changing your opinion if data presents itself.
-Life is a smorgasbord, and we can choose what to put on our plate."
+Imagine life is a smorgasbord, and we can choose what to put on our plate."

 "You're right, you like anchovies, I don't.
 You take them.
 I'll leave them."